 Texas law does not specify the amenities or services that must be provided by the landlord.
 Instead, Texas law has an open-ended warranty of habitability, and Texas landlords are only required to make repairs to amenities that are already on the rental property and that “materially affect the physical health and safety of an ordinary tenant”.

 There is only one exception – smoke detectors and hot water.
 These must be functioning and available to the tenants on the premises at all times.
+If a landlord fails to provide this, there may be legal consequences.

 Texas Housing Discrimination Laws